SilenceDesigner/syscall_intercept/src/arch/x86_64/asm_wrapper.md

 then proceed to return to the calling side, which involves restoring the saved registers.
 But the saved registers would be restored from a location relative to the stack pointer.
-The result would be reading unspecified values form the new stack location, and very likely a page fault.
+The result would be reading unspecified values from the new stack location, and very likely a page fault.
   To avoid this problem, this sort of clone syscall is not executed in the C function.
 Instead, the C function returns without executing the syscall, and of course without logging its result.
 It asks the assembly wrapper code to